 The Everest Base Camp Trek is physically demanding and mentally and emotionally challenging.
 The long hours of trekking, the physical strain, and the high altitude can test your mental resilience.
 Some possible difficulties include interpersonal conflicts, procrastination, stress, sleep deprivation, and conflicts of interest.
 However, maintaining a positive attitude and staying focused on the prize can render these issues manageable.

-Emotional resilience is also important in dealing with the loneliness and solitude of trekking in remote areas.
+Emotional resilience is also crucial in coping with the loneliness and solitude that come with trekking in remote areas.
 The trek can sometimes be overwhelming, especially when dealing with personnel or emotional pressure.
-Being on the trek with other people and being able to share the experience or communicate about the experiences makes the onerous experience easier.
-Appreciating the process and getting inspiration from the views and accomplishments in the trek can help sustain your emotional well-being throughout the trek.
+Being on the trek with other people and being able to share the experience or communicate about it makes the arduous experience easier.
+Appreciating the process and drawing inspiration from the views and accomplishments during the trek can help sustain your emotional well-being throughout the journey.

 Tips for Overcoming The Difficulty Level For Trek To Everest Base Camp